 Common Business Terms (P)

-It is an exclusive right or privilege given to an inventor for making, using or selling an invention and preventing others from copying it.
+It is an exclusive right or privilege given to an investor for making, using, or selling an invention and preventing others from copying it.

 Perils- of the Sea